Adikumaw/trading_strategy_finder/scripts/silver_layer_readme.md

 The Silver Layer is a sophisticated data processing script that operates in two distinct, sequential stages for each instrument:

 1.  **Market Feature Generation:** It first consumes the raw OHLC price data and calculates a massive suite of over 200 technical indicators, candlestick patterns, and custom market context features for _every single candle_ in the historical data.
 This creates a complete, candle-by-candle "fingerprint" of the market's state over time.
 2.  **Trade Enrichment & Chunking:** It then reads the enormous Bronze Dataset in memory-safe chunks.
-For each winning trade, it merges the pre-calculated market features from the entry candle.
+For each winning trade, it looks up the pre-calculated market features from the entry candle.
 Crucially, it then calculates a powerful set of **relational positioning features**, which describe _where_ a trade's SL and TP were placed relative to the market structures at that time.

 The final output is not a single large file, but two distinct sets of data: a clean market features file and a directory of enriched, chunked outcome files.